This page will always describe any additions and

 and serious 100 is quite likely and a 1000 or more not unlikely.
 If you want to be

-there is a big difference for the password used on an infrequently used, throwaway
+There should be a big difference for a password used on an infrequently used, throwaway

-email account and on a bank or other financial institution.
+email account and one used on a bank or other financial institution.

 I don't think the introduction of multi core computers has in any way invalidated

 Moore's law but there has been an effect.
 Homes and businesses have upgraded to mid

 range computers that are now genenerally faster than they really need to be.
 There has